vladzima/workflowy-mcp/README.md

 | `workflowy_complete_node` | Mark a node as completed |
 | `workflowy_uncomplete_node` | Mark a node as uncompleted |

+## ⚠️ Important Limitations

+**The WorkFlowy API does not provide a way to discover existing node IDs.** This means:

+- ❌ Cannot list your root-level nodes
+- ❌ Cannot search for nodes by name or content
+- ❌ Cannot browse your existing WorkFlowy outline
+- ✅ Can only work with nodes you create via this MCP server
+- ✅ Can work with node IDs you manually copy from WorkFlowy's web interface

+**Practical Impact:** You must either:
+1. Create new nodes first (the API returns their IDs), then operate on them
+2. Manually find and copy node IDs from [WorkFlowy's web interface](https://workflowy.com) using the node's menu → "Copy link" and extracting the ID from the URL

+This is a fundamental limitation of the WorkFlowy API, not this MCP implementation.

 ## Quick Start

 ### Prerequisites